turingcompl33t/turingcompl33t.github.io/_posts/2021-2-6-AWS-Custom-AMI.md

 Once the `describe-import-image-tasks` command reports that the import is complete, we should be able to locate our custom AMI in one of the dropdowns when provisioning a new EC2 instance (assuming you do so via the web console).

-Congratulations!
+Success!
 We now have a workflow for provisioning compute instances from arbitrary VM images on AWS EC2.
 The natural next-step is to attempt automating this process via one of the many programmatic APIs that AWS exposes (e.g. Python), but I'll save this topic for a (potential) future post.

 ### References / Further Reading